-CCNH will provide advice to consumers about their complaints process and confirm what is and isn't within the scope of Code.
+CCNH will provide advice to consumers about their complaints process and confirm what is and is not within the scope of Code.
 CCNH does not mediate between Code members and consumers.
 If an amicable resolution cannot be reached, the complaint is moved to the dispute phase where the buyer can either refer the complaint to the Warranty Body (if it relates to issues covered by the warranty) or to the CCNH Dispute Resolution Scheme.
-The Member is required to provide the buyer with full details of the CCNH Dispute Resolution Scheme which is operated on CCNH's behalf by CEDR (Centre for Effective Dispute Resolution) which is independent of both member and Warranty Body.
-Since the last audit 13 complaints have progressed to ADR, with several more in the pipeline.
+The Member is required to provide the buyer with full details of the CCNH Dispute Resolution Scheme, which is operated on CCNH's behalf by CEDR (Centre for Effective Dispute Resolution) which is independent of both member and Warranty Body.
+Since the last audit, 13 complaints have progressed to ADR, with several more in the pipeline.

 The ADR service is free to consumers.
-The maximum award is 25% of the contract price or £50,000.
+The maximum limit of an ADR award is £50,000.